 [PR 5.x.6-3] Based on regulatory requirements and operators’ policy, the 6G system shall support the conversion and transmission of multi-modal information for AI agents.

-[PR 5.x.6-4] Based on regulatory requirements and operators’ policy, the 6G system shall provide additional computing capability for AI agents with insufficient computing capability to complete tasks.
+[PR 5.x.6-4] Based on regulatory requirements and operators’ policy, the 6G system shall provide additional computing capability (centralized computing resource in core network, service hosting environment on the edge) for AI agents to complete tasks.